nostrver-se/nostr-php/README.md

 - [ ] Support NIP-45 event counts
 - [ ] Support NIP-50 search capability
 - [ ] Support multi-threading for handling requests simultaneously

+## Community

+If you need any help, please join this Telegram group: https://t.me/nostr_php

+## Funding

+In May 2024 OpenSats granted Sebastian Hagens for further development of this library for one year.
+If you would like to support this project with a donation, you could send some lightning sats to `sebastian@lnd.sebastix.com` or on-chain to `bc1p3p6jq2sxsf650lgllv57st9h97xj37fflg5t8d265saz6yqzcdyqd7pzun`.

 ## Maintainers